hugsy/proxenet/docs/mitm.md

 Adding the `-N` option disables the SSL interception and make it stealthier.
 The `-i` option forces `proxenet` to use the Internet Explorer compatibility mode.

-From the moment `proxenet` and `Responder` are working together, you will automatically send fake results to your victims.
+From the moment `proxenet` and `Responder` are configured and running, fake LLMNR and WPAD responses will be sent to the victims.
 By default, the `oPhishPoison` plugin will replace known binary content types (such as Office documents, ZIP files, RAR archives, etc.) with PE executables containing your payloads.

-When `Responder` poisons the LLMNR request for WPAD, it will indicate to the victim to fetch the PAC configuration from itself.
+When `Responder` poisons the LLMNR request for WPAD, it will redirect the victim to fetch the PAC configuration from itself.
 ![responder-wpad](img/responder-wpad.png)